 7. receive, for the benefit of the school district, bequests, donations, or gifts for any proper purpose; and

 Minn.
-Stat. § 123B.51 (Schoolhouses and Sites; Access for Noncurricular Purposes)
+Stat. § 123B.51 (Schoolhouses and Sites; Uses for School and Nonschool Purposes; Closings)

 Jensen v.
 Indep.
 Consol.
 Sch.
 Dist.
 No. 85, 160 Minn.
 233, 199 N.W.
 911 (1924)